-This existing source is not a major stationary source, under Emission Offset (326 IAC 2-3), because the potential to emit of the entire source for VOC and NOx are less than 100 tons per year.
+This existing source is not a major stationary source, under Emission Offset (326 IAC 2-3), because the potential to emit SO2 is less than 100 tons per year and the potential to emit all nonattainment regulated pollutants are less than 100 tons per year.
 Therefore, pursuant to 326 IAC 2-3, the Emission Offset requirements do not apply.